 Guy interprets this trend as the “result of a cultural imperative for women to embody both the cute and the sexual.”
 So, women don “cute” clothes with colorful patterns associated with children and wear “flippy skirts” and “baby doll” t-shirts.
 They wear eyeliner to give the illusion of the large eyes of childhood, foundation to hide the marks of aging on the face, and pink on their cheeks to mimic the blush of youth.
 They are taught these imperatives from an early age.

 What does it mean that feminine beauty is conflated with youthfulness, but masculine beauty is not — that we want women to be both cute and sexual?
 It means that we feel comfortable with women who seem helpless and require taking care of, perhaps we even encourage or demand these traits from women.
 Perhaps these childlike characteristics are most comforting in women who are, in fact, the least needy; I submit that we are more accepting of powerful women when they perform girlish beauty.
 When they don’t, they are often perceived as threatening or unlikable.

 So, yes, the sexualization of girls is interesting — and no doubt it’s no good for girls and likely contributes to older men’s sexual interest in young women — but it’s not just about sexualizing kids early.
-It’s about infantilizing adult women, too, as a way to remind women of their prescribed social position relative to men.Lisa Wade is a professor of sociology at Occidental College.
+It’s about infantilizing adult women, too, as a way to remind women of their prescribed social position relative to men.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.